 The fundamental structural unit of Si3N4 is the SiN4 tetrahedron, which is analogous to the SiO4 structural units in silicates.
 The tetrahedra are linked together into a rigid three dimensional framework by sharing corners.
 The Si-N bonds are short and they are very strong.
 This strong, rigid, compact structure is responsible for many of the important properties of Si3N4.

 β-SiAlON is based upon the atomic arrangement existing in β-Si3N4.
-In this material, Si is substituted by Al with corresponding replacement of N by O. In this way up to two-thirds of the silicon in β-Si3N4 can be replaced by Al without causing a change in structure.
+In this configuration of the sialon formula, Si is substituted by Al with corresponding replacement of N by O. In this way up to two-thirds of the silicon in β-Si3N4 can be replaced by Al without causing a change in structure.
 The chemical replacement is one of changing Si-N bonds for Al-O bonds.
 The bond lengths are about the same for the two cases but the Al-O bond strength is significantly higher than that of Si-N. In SiAlON the Al is co-ordinated as AlO4 and not as AlO6 as in alumina (Al2O3).
 Therefore, in β-SiAlON the Al-O bond strength is 50% stronger than in Al2O3.
 Thus SiAlONs intrinsically have better properties than both Si3N4 and Al2O3.

 β-SiAlON has the general formula Si6-zAlzOzN8-z where z varies between 0–4.2 and requires a sintering additive such as yttria (Y2O3), magnesia (MgO) or a rare earth oxide in order to densify.
 As a solid solution, the vapour pressure of β-SiAlON is lower than that of Si3N4 and as a result the SiAlON will form more liquid at a lower temperature. β-SiAlON is thus more easily densified than Si3N4 using normal sintering techniques.
 Furthermore, it should be noted that the lower vapour pressure of SiAlON reduces decomposition at high temperatures so that the SiAlON is thermodynamically more stable than Si3N4.